Experience Warsaw & Krakow

 Day 8 – Depart (B)

 Breakfast at your hotel and check-out.
-Free time in Krakow in the morning and afternoon.
 Transfer to the airport for your return flight.

 B – Breakfast L – Lunch D – Dinner

-- Professional tour manager & executive coach transfers
+- Professional English speaking tour manager & executive coach transfers

 - 3 nights at the 4* Novotel Centrum in Warsaw with breakfast included

-- Full day guided tour of Poland’s capital city, Warsaw, including the Royal Way, Royal Baths Park, Wilanów Palace and the Poster Museum
+- Full day guided tour of Poland’s capital city, Warsaw, including the Royal Castle and a tour of the Warsaw Uprising Museum

 - Free time for sightseeing, shopping and relaxing